oscar-system/book.oscar-system.org/examples_templates/cornerstones/number-theory.md

 ## Authors: Claus Fieker and Tommy Hofmann

+This page contains the code samples from the corresponding chapter in the OSCAR book.
+You can access the full chapter [here](https://link.springer.com/chapter/10.1007/978-3-031-62127-7_3).

-The preprint of this chapter is available [here](https://arxiv.org/abs/2404.06858).
+A preprint of this chapter is available [here](https://arxiv.org/abs/2404.06858).

 ### 2 Number Fields and Rings of Integers